Dehghanni/Teofl/Writing.md

 **Tips**

-- First, read the reading carefully.
+- Split the page into two sections.
+Write gender options.
 - Write what you&#39;ve got from reading and listening.
-- Write down the gender of lecturer ;)
+- Checkmark the gender of lecturer ;)
 - Don&#39;t think a lot about templates, rush it.
 - **First, Moreover, Finally**
 - Useful grammars for this task(4):